Top 10 Low Maintenance Perennials

 (Achillea species, Zones 3 to 9)

-What’s not to love about this perennial?
-It can grow in almost any condition, it blooms all the way until frost, and it offers lovely color both in the garden and as a cut flower.
+What’s not to love about yarrow?
+This selection on our low maintenance perennials list can grow in almost any condition.
+It blooms all the way until frost, and it offers lovely color both in the garden and as a cut flower.
 Now all you have to decide is which cultivar to grow!
 Moonshine has light-yellow blooms; Red Velvet offers a nice strawberry-pink alternative.
 Just pick one that is not too aggressive, and you’ll be on the road to success.

 Why we love it: Though yarrow is sometimes considered a weed, the right cultivar is like discovering hidden treasure!